ogratwicklcs/ansible_security_workshop/1.2-checkpoint/README.md

 ## Step 2.1 - Check Point Next Generation Firewall

-To showcase how to automate the firewall in a security environment, this lab contains a Check Point Next Generaion Firewall (NGFW).
+To showcase how to automate the firewall in a security environment, this lab contains a Check Point Next Generation Firewall (NGFW).

 The NGFW is usually not managed directly, but via a central security management server (MGMT).
 The MGMT is a central tool to manage multiple NGFWs or other security tools in one spot.